vazhnov/Kodi_database_cleaner/docs.rst

 A) Keep any pvr information

-When enabled the add-on will not delete any references to files recorded with a live-tv backend.
+When enabled, the add-on will not delete any references to files recorded with a live-tv backend.

 B) Keep bookmarked files